wandb/docs/docs/guides/registry/download_use_artifact.md

 To download an artifact linked to a registry, you must know the registry name, collection name, and the alias or index of the artifact version you want to access.

-You use these properties to construct the path to the linked artifact:
+Use the properties that describe your artifact  to construct the path to the linked artifact:

 ```python
 # Artifact name with version index specified